March 2nd, 2017

 Assault Weapons and High-Capacity Magazines

 Rep. Eshoo voted for the original ban on assault weapons in 1994, and unsuccessfully fought to renew it in 2004.
-In the 114th Congress, Rep. Eshoo is a cosponsor of H.R.
-4269, the Assault Weapons Ban of 2015 and H.R 752, the Large Capacity Ammunition Feeding Device Act, which would keep high-powered assault rifles and 30-round ammunition magazines out of civilian society.
+Rep. Eshoo has cosponsored new legislation to restore the assault weapons ban as well as legislation to ban ammunition magazines that hold more than 30 rounds.
 Assault weapons and large ammunition magazines have been used in nearly every mass shooting in recent decades, including Newtown, Aurora, Fort Hood, and Virginia Tech.
-Rep. Eshoo believes that the risk that these weapons pose means they belong in the hands of the military, not in our society.
+Rep. Eshoo believes that the risk that these weapons pose means they belong in the hands of the military, not in our civilian society.

 The Supreme Court affirmed an individual’s Second Amendment right to firearms in the District of Columbia v.
 Heller decision in 2008.
 In that decision, the Supreme Court also made clear that “the right secured by the Second Amendment is not unlimited,” and specifically noted the constitutionality of “prohibiting the carrying of dangerous and unusual weapons.”
 Within these limits, the federal government can take appropriate steps to protect the public from gun violence.

 Buying a gun on behalf of someone who cannot pass a background check can have devastating consequences, but under current law it is only classified as a paperwork violation.
-In the 113th Congress, Congresswoman Eshoo cosponsored the Gun Trafficking Prevention Act, which would increase the penalties for this practice—called “straw purchasing.”
+Rep. Eshoo is a cosponsor of the Gun Trafficking Prevention Act, which would increase the penalties for this practice—called “straw purchasing.”
 California is fortunate to have some of the most stringent state gun laws in the country, but guns are easily transported across state lines and re-sold.
 The Gun Trafficking Prevention Act is a bipartisan bill that will crack down on dealers who purchase guns in states with weaker gun laws and re-sell them to criminals in states like California.

 Mental Health and Gun Violence Research